Icy Health

 8. Conclusion

 Chocolate allergies and chocolate sensitivity don’t come under the same umbrella.
 A chocolate allergy symptom occurs after you eat it, and it affects your immune system.
-It releases histamine into the bloodstream.
+It releases histamine 3into the bloodstream.
 If you have chocolate sensitivity or intolerance, then most reactions occur in the GI tract.

 The symptoms of food intolerance-based symptoms are nausea, stomach pain, cramps, vomiting, heartburn, headache, and nervousness.